egberts/egberts.github.io-src/content/articles/bind9-split-horizon2.md

 chown root:bind rndc-public.conf
 chmod 0640 rndc-public.conf

-# Since RNDC is keyed by port and its key, we no longer have a default RNDC config file
+# Since RNDC is keyed by port and its key, there is no longer a default RNDC config file
 ```

 Now whenever the command `rndc` gets (accidentially) evoked, you will get an